oakis/ready-set-quiz/README.md

 This is a school project for the class JavaScript Developer.
 The assignment is to build an app with Ionic.

+You must have npm and ionic installed for this to work.

 ## Install

 ```